 Is a German Shepherd Dog right for you?
-Experts who know the German Shepherd Dog breed will tell you that it all depends.
-Perhaps a better answer lies in a few bigger questions.
+Experts who know the breed will tell you that it all depends.
+Perhaps a better answer to the question “Which dog is right for you?” lies in a few bigger questions.
 What do you want in a dog?
 Where do you plan to take your dog?
 Gow much time (and money) do you have for a dog?
 What is your lifestyle?

 People often choose a puppy because it is cute and they are attracted to it.
 Maybe they see the breed on TV or in a movie.
-Later they learn that their little pup is no longer a few pounds, but a 60 – 80-pound adult with lots of energy and a constant desire to play.
-The truth is that not all of the larger breeds do well in small apartments or with laid-back families.
-How well a dog adjusts to its new environment depends on the dog, its training, and its function.
+Later, they learn that their little pup is no longer a few pounds, but a 60- to 80-pound adult with lots of energy and a constant desire to play.
+The truth is that not all larger dog breeds do well in apartments or with laid-back families.
+How well a dog adjusts to their new environment depends on the dog, their training, and their function.

-The German Shepherd Dog was developed to have a unique work ethic which made it attractive to governments and the public.
-To fully understand the breed and its work ethic, let’s begin with an understanding of some history and background about the German Shepherd Dog Breed.
+The German Shepherd Dog was developed to have a unique work ethic, which made it attractive to governments and the public.
+To fully understand the breed and its work ethic, let’s begin with an understanding of some history and background of the German Shepherd Dog.
 Having some breed knowledge helps to put many of these questions into perspective.

 Getting to Know the German Shepherd Dog Breed